jkeefe/workshops/module-build-a-chatbot/README.md

 ## Make it Public

-- Go back to that FB tab
+- Go back to that Facebook tab
 - Click "App Review" in the sidebar
 - Click the big "Make [bot name] Public" switch
 - Some things require review, like broadcasting and ads

 ## Pursuing more

-- Getting direct responses with %
 - Dexter documentation is really good
 - Read more about [RiveScript](https://www.rivescript.com/docs/tutorial), the language Dexter uses.
 (Most, but not all, RiveScript features are available in Dexter.)
 - Natural Language Processing